Frequently Asked Questions

 When is the deadline for the qualification round?

-The submission deadline is Friday 26.
-April 2024 23:59 UTC+0.
+The submission deadline is Friday, 4 July 2025 23:59 UTC+0.

-When will the results of the qualification round be announced?
+When will the results of the Qualification Round be announced?

 What are the time zones of the deadlines?